DamienTicer/Web-Caching-with-SGD/README.md

 This project evaluates and compares the effectiveness of a **Knapsack-Based Stochastic Gradient Descent (SGD) Approach** to traditional web caching methods such as **LRU (Least Recently Used)**, **LFU (Least Frequently Used)**, and **Greedy Knapsack** strategies.

-The pipeline simulates web requests, applies different caching algorithms, records cache hit rates, latency reduction, and cache usage, then summarizes and visualizes the results.
+The pipeline simulates web requests from **multiple clients** concurrently, applies different caching algorithms, and records cache hit rates, latency reduction, and cache usage over multiple iterations.
+Results are then summarized and visualized for comparison.

+> **Design Note:** The simulation environment leverages a **multi-client Zipfian request generator** to more accurately reflect real-world traffic distribution.
+Each iteration simulates multiple concurrent client paths using asynchronous requests to a central Flask-based server that acts as the cache host.

 ---